Take a Bow (Madonna song): Background and release

 The music video was released on November 22, 1994, on MTV.
 It was also part of VH1's relaunching promotional campaigns, where the channel used the video in its trio of 30 second commercials titled "The New VH1".
 The commercial showed a couple in a vintage porsche pulling in front of an ATM cash machine.
 The man makes a transaction while the woman looks at VH1 playing at a store, showing "Take a Bow".
 When the man turns back to the car, the woman is gone and can be seen inside the video alongside Madonna, while the singer appears in the car, and utters the tagline: "The new VH1...
 It'll suck you in".
-According to Abbey Konowitch, who worked on Madonna's Maverick Records, the singer had a long history with MTV and VH1, and hence was eager to participate in the campaign when asked by VH1 president John Sykes.
+According to Abbey Konowitch, who worked at Madonna's Maverick Records, the singer had a long history with MTV and VH1, and hence was eager to participate in the campaign when asked by VH1 president John Sykes.
 For filming the commercial, the clothes worn in the video had to be flown in from the different designers.
 Madonna was also impressed by the technology used in the commercial for transposing the woman and herself together.